An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 *2A is the second year of level A, which covers grades 4-6.
 A word of caution: 2A is meant to be done after you complete Structure and Style for Students Year 1 level A. You always want to start with Structure and Style® for Students Year 1 if you are new to the program!

-Are you curious about how a lesson in Structure and Style for Students (SSS) 2A unfolds?
+Are you curious about how a lesson in Structure and Style for Students (SSS) 2A looks like?
 While you can try any SSS level for free for three weeks, I thought it would be exciting to take you on a virtual tour of a Structure and Style for Students Year 2 Level A lesson.

 Let’s dive into Week 21: Old Recipes from Unit 8: Formal Essay Models and explore the steps we take together.